Jimwi/ilets_words/day30/1 America's First Principles: The Declaration of Independence & Governing a Free Society [No. 86].md

 To secure these rights, governments are instituted among men `deriving` their just powers from the consent of the government.
 Not any power at all that a majority might seek to have, but only their just powers.

 Nor have We been wanting in attentions to our British `brethren`.
-We have warned them from time to time of attempts by their legislature to extend an unwarrantable jurisdiction over us.
+We have warned them from time to time of attempts by their legislature to extend an `unwarrantable` jurisdiction over us.

 It was using Locke that the founders believed that America was not granted its natural rights, was not granted its legitimate political rights under the British crown.
 Therefore they use very Lockean arguments, almost Lockean language, within the Declaration.

 An unalienable right is a right you can always get back when you decide you want to reassert the exercise of that right for yourself.
-It was necessary that they be inalienable to negate the British argument that they'd already been tacitly surrendered up to the British government.
+It was necessary that they be inalienable to negate the British argument that they'd already been `tacitly` surrendered up to the British government.

 But many of them were also arguing that they needed to protect their rights as Englishmen.
 The Founders believed that they were being more true to the British constitution than the Brits themselves.
 That they were trying to restore to reestablish the rights in the British constitution.
 And this was according to the Whig theory of English history.
-Now the real Whigs, as they were called, are those who believed that the British constitution in its `pristine` state was one that favored government only by the people and government that protected these individual rights.
+Now the real `Whigs`, as they were called, are those who believed that the British constitution in its `pristine` state was one that favored government only by the people and government that protected these individual rights.
 The notion of rights is very much a part of English culture.
 It's part of the Common Law.
 And when they're debating the English authorities in the Imperial crisis, they kept referring to their rights, but these are English rights.
 At one point, in the Continental Congress, in 1774-75, they begin to realize that if they keep appealing to English rights, that it's a little awkward if they're going to move towards independence.
 So they just simply `rhetorically` change the English rights to natural rights.

 The Declaration of Independence is hugely important because it memorializes the idea that the government rests on the consent of the governed.
 Once Americans no longer felt they could consent to British government, they had a right to form new forms of government for themselves.